Onboarding Video Content

 How much will it cost?

 It depends on what's needed and the factors involved.
-The price will range from $10,000 to $150,000+.
-My minimum for custom video services is $10k.
+An initial discovery project will not exceed $5,000.
+For a full custom video project, the price will range from $10,000 to $150,000+.
+My minimum for a video project is $10k.
 Just to help with your budgeting, a 90-minute course will likely fall in the $20-30k range.

 How do you learn our product?

-Normally when making a video course, you uncover bugs and issues because you are exploring a tool very deeply.
+Normally when making samples and demos, you uncover bugs and issues because you are exploring a tool very deeply.
 One benefit of having someone work with fresh eyes and partner with your team is that I can directly inform you of friction or issues I encounter that you can fix that may have gone unreported by developers.

-The main benefit of having your own training is to provide an integrated, owned learning experience that you can control over the lifetime of your DevTool.
+The main benefit of having your own video content is to provide an integrated, owned brand experience that you can control over the lifetime of your DevTool.

 Developers trust developers which is why community content is perfect for smaller how-tos, tutorials, reviews, demo builds, and comparison video content to help build trust and credibility.
 That's why establishing community content style guides and supporting ambassadors in their content creation efforts from their unique point of view is important.

-However, for onboarding or technology courses, having official, authoritative training that is tailored to your ideal customer profile and developer personas will help ensure a smooth DX to get started with your product.
+However, for feature explainers, showcases, onboarding guides, or technology marketing courses, having official, authoritative content that is tailored to your ideal customer profile and developer personas will help ensure a smooth DX to get started with your product.
 My co-creation process will involve community learners and could even involve partnerships with existing community ambassadors, if that is determined to be helpful.

 Who would this be the best fit for?